Tomahawkd/tomahawkd.github.io/course/postgraduate/manage.md

 ## Recovery Plan Contents

 - **Introduction**
-  A summary of the objectives and scope of the plan
+  A summary of the objectives and scope of the plan, including IT services and locations covered, the different services, and testing and maintenance activities.
+Also includes a revision history to track changes.

 - **Roles and responsibilities**
   A list of the internal and external stakeholders involved in each DR process covered, complete with their contact details and a description of their duties.
 - **Incident response**
+  When should the DR plan be triggered, and how and when should employees, management, partners and customers be notified?
 - **Disaster recovery procedures**
   When the plan is triggered, the stakeholders can start to action the process for each affected IT service.
 These processes have to be set out step by step.
 - **Appendices**
+  A collection of any other lists, forms and documents relevant to the DR plan, such as details on alternate work locations, insurance policies, and the storage and distribution of DR resources.

 # BCM and DR